-Once done, you may need to reset the webinar as seen on step 2 above.
+Once done, you may need to reset the webinar as seen in step 2 above.

 Step 4: Close all instances of the browser and restart it.
 Important note: If you are currently broadcasting a live webinar, this step may end your webinar.
-What you can do instead is close any other tab/window you have of WebinarNinja except the webinar studio where the broadcasting takes place, then reset the webinar as seen on step 2 above.
+What you can do instead is close any other tab/window except the webinar Studio, then reset the webinar as seen in step 2 above.

-Step 5: Try entering the webinar studio using another browser (try Incognito Chrome or Firefox Private Mode).
-Important note: This may temporarily disconnect you from your webinar.
-There is a 5-minute grace period that allows you to disconnect and get back on the webinar where you left.
-Be sure that any other tab/window you have of WebinarNinja is closed before entering the webinar studio in another browser.
+Step 5: Try entering the webinar Studio using another browser (try Incognito Chrome or Firefox Private Mode).
+Important note: This may temporarily disconnect you from the webinar.
+There is a 5-minute grace period that allows you to disconnect and return to the webinar before it automatically ends.
+Be sure that any other tab/window you have is closed before entering the webinar Studio in another browser.

 For further assistance, contact us through live chat at the bottom right of this page or send us an email at firstname.lastname@example.org